ErikSkoda/ZeroFrictionLogger/README.md

 ### LogAudit
 Logs message at AUDIT level.
 Also writes grepable sentinel tag `#audit` for
 extracting an audit trail from log.
-Useful when making calls to external processes, URLs, or APIs
+When making calls to external processes, url's or API's in the host application this allows grepping audit trails from log.
-in the host application, providing a means to extract audit reports via grep tools.
 Writes data instantly without caching.

-**Note:** Logger contains no logic for magically auto-hiding sensitive information.
-As host app dev you remain responsible to prevent sensitive data from entering logs.
+**Note:** logger does not auto-hide sensitive data.
+Ensure sensitive data is handled
+before calling.

 **Parameters:**
 - `msg`